Costan123/Costan123.github.io/index.md

   - Click the link to see some videos taken from my drone [Link](https://drive.google.com/drive/folders/1-2kOdHDsvPd6vPiCYo6j8hLZmPwcIxvy)
 ![e](copy_6ADF3497-8841-4272-A835-B51B0F4CD40F(2)(1)(2)(1).mov)

+# cool-beans

+Press play to see the video.

 # Linux Stocks
 - ### Single Stock Viewer